TLTx: Mode of action

 TLTx1 acts as a gating modifier on Kv4.2 channels.
 TLTx1 shifts the voltage dependence of activation of Kv4.2 channels to more positive potentials, slows its activation and speeds up its deactivation kinetics.
 Additionally, TLTx decreases their rate of inactivation.
 The binding site that TLTx most likely interacts with is the linker region between the transmembrane segments S3 and S4.
 In addition, the S1-S2 and S5-S6 loops may also play a role.

 Toxicity

 By blocking the transient Kv4.2 potassium channels, TLTx may interfere with action potential repolarisation, leading to prey paralysis.
-No fatal episodes have been reported for humans, suggesting that the amount and concentration of TLTx in the venom is too low to be very harmful to humans.
+No fatal episodes have been reported for humans.